Neoteroi/BlackSheep-Examples/oidc/README.md

 require configuring an API with scopes.
 Describing these details is beyond the scope of this repository.
 For more information on this subject, refer to the documentation of the identity providers (for example, for [Auth0 here](https://auth0.com/docs/get-started/apis/api-settings))

+## Examples using the HTML5 Storage API instead of cookies

+See the examples with 'storage' in their file names, to see how tokens can be exchanged with the clients using the HTML5 Storage API instead of response cookies (useful to improve reusability of web APIs).